JuneoXIE/Face_blur_detection/readme.md

 $$

-## 11. JPEG2：No-Reference Image Quality Assessment  for JPEG/JPEG2000 Coding
+## 11. JPEG2：No-Reference Image Quality Assessment  for JPEG/JPEG2000 Coding[2]

 Based on 10, the authors redefined the image quality function:
 $$